Brilliant Cover Letter Examples: How to Write Guide

 Let us now take a relook at the cover letter format and see how incorporating the AIDA technique into it gives you a winning combination.

 There are certain details like your name, email, LinkedIn profile and maybe even links which showcase your work, which should go on the cover letter.
-Adding your photo, hobbies, legal declaration etc is a big no-no.
+Adding your photo, hobbies, legal declaration etc in cover letter is a big no-no.

 Now comes the part where you get the ‘Attention’ of the hiring manager.